shaspitz/arb-bot/README.md

 # Arbitrage Bot
 Trading bot that utilizes custom Solidity contracts, in conjunction with decentralized exchange contracts, to execute token arbitrage opportunities on any EVM compatible blockchain.

-To potential employers reviewing my work, please reach out if you wish to see a private fork of this repo with more complexity and DEX integration.
+To potential employers reviewing my work, please reach out if you wish to see a private fork of this repo with more complexity and DEX integration, along with more in-depth tests.